 Fate in the shape of FIAT intervened again!
 The darned motorhome broke down yet again about 15 miles out of Bastogne.
 We had camped about a mile outside town for the previous couple of nights and laughed that the Fiat dealer was across the street.
 I’ll give you one guess where they towed us to!!

 As we waited for the wonderful RAC breakdown service to get the tow truck to us we got a call from them.
 They are very good at checking that you are safe and that everything is going well.
 Then the truck arrived and off we went back to Bastogne.
 The phone rang again and Sophie had to break the bad news to us.

 Apparently RAC insurance only covers ONE tow per trip and as we hadn't been back to UK in between calls this was all ONE TRIP.
 Then she mentioned that they should not have sent tow trucks for this and the previous breakdown in Germany but as they had failed to check their records they would pick up the $600 the two tows had cost.
 BUT NO MORE!

 It was late in the day and the dealer couldn't get to the van until the next day so we set off looking for a hotel.

 Now Bastogne is not a large town, in fact you can walk from one side to the other in 30 minutes easily.
-Being a small town the don't have a taxi service and the busses only run once an hour.
+Being a small town they don't have a taxi service and the buss only runs once an hour.
 So guess who got to lug the bag with our overnight things for the 15 minute walk into the center?
-And when we got there we walked past one hotel because I didn't like the look of it and we tried the other 4 hotels in town only to find they were all full!
-So back to the first one where luckily they did have a room but up 4 flights of stairs.
+And when we got there we walked past one hotel because I didn't like the look of it.
+We tried the other 4 hotels in town only to find they were all full!
+So back to the first one, where luckily they did have a room but up 4 flights of stairs.

 Did I mention we got lots of exercise on this trip!